db495/phase_4_project/README.md

 - Collect more data that allows the class imbalance between categories to be more balanced

 Improvements could be made by switching approach from trialling out supervised ML models such as logisitic regression, RandomForest and Multinomial Naive Bayes.
 Instead it is worth testing out a CNN approach using more advanced techniques such as gensim, GloVe and Word2Vec to help us the hidden layer inside the neural networks to better make the connection between the context of the tweet and the overall sentiment

+## Recommendations

+Looking back to the use cases that this project held, the main recommendations on how to utilise this project are listed below:

+- Continue to further iterate on the model to improve overall recall and accuracy scores to a threshold we're happy with this can first be handled by reducing the class imbalance within the training dataset and then trying to build neural networks for the model, afterwards
+- Look to set up business practices that help to monitor all social media engagement and highlight when any negative comments are raised about the brand or specific product
+- Establish a ways of working where teams further investigate the negative comments to perform root cause analysis and present back to product/leadership teams on a regular basis

 ## For reference